opensource-compliance-gh/plus-messenger-gpl/README.md

 ### What I found

-Section 3 offers an easy alternative to shipping a source tarball with every download: a written offer to supply it on request.
-It costs one paragraph.
-He did not use that either.
+Section 3 offers an alternative to shipping a source tarball with every download: a written offer to supply it on request, quoted in full in [Chapter 2](#chapter-2-what-the-licence-actually-requires).
+It was not used either.
+What using it would involve is set out in [Chapter 16](#chapter-16-requested-remediation).

 ### Evidence